chroma-core/chroma/docs/docs.trychroma.com/pages/getting-started.md

 ### 3. Create a collection

-Collections are where you'll store your embeddings, documents, and any additional metadata.
+Collections are where you store your documents, embeddings, and associated metadata.
 You can create a collection with a name:

 {% tabs group="code-lang" hideTabs=true %}
 {% tab label="Python" %}